 1. INTRODUCTION

-This website’s main objective is to assist readers to build sound Christian faith and apply it to their lives.
+Please also note that this website’s main objective is to assist readers to build sound Christian faith and apply it to their lives.
 Engaging with God in that way, allows him to demonstrate his actual presence there.
-In effect proving he is real; that he does exist and also loves each one of us.
+In effect proving he is real; that he does exist AND also loves each one of us.

-AND, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please begin by reading the article, “How to believe in God?”.
-Trust me on this one: if you are ready to believe, then you can!
+BUT, if all this seems a bit too much for you … say if you are even struggling with the possible existence of God … please also try reading the article, “How to believe in God?”.
+AND trust me on this one: IF you are ready to believe, THEN you can!
+The article, “What does faith offer us?” explains what we get in return for that faith-based relationship with God.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)